When and what to learn in a changing world: Characterization of optimal policies

-Standard dynamic programming logic delivers a formal derivation as well as intution for \eqref{eq:recursive-equation}.
-From any starting belief, consider solving for the \emph{next} information acquisition time $\tau \geq 0$ and corresponding experiment.
-Until $\tau$, beliefs drift deterministically and the DM accrues flow payoffs $u(p_t)$.
-At $\tau$, the DM acquires information according to $F \in \BayesPlausible(p_\tau)$, incurring a cost $C(F) + \kappa$, and beliefs jump stochastically based on a draw from $F$.
+Standard dynamic programming logic delivers a formal derivation as well as intuition for \eqref{eq:recursive-equation}.
+Until the \emph{next} information acquisition time $\tau \geq 0$, beliefs drift deterministically and the DM accrues flow payoffs $u(p_t)$.
+At $\tau$, the DM incurs a cost $C(F) + \kappa$ and beliefs jump stochastically according to chosen experiment $F \in \BayesPlausible(p_\tau)$.
 Given optimal behavior, the continuation value is the expected value function $\int v dF$, leading to the recursive equation \eqref{eq:recursive-equation}.

 From now on, denote by $\BellmanOperator$ the Bellman operator implicitly defined by the right-hand side of \eqref{eq:recursive-equation}, which maps any bounded measurable continuation payoff function to the induced value from one-shot information acquisition.
-By definition $v$ solves the recursive equation \eqref{eq:recursive-equation} if and only if it is a fixed point of $\BellmanOperator$, i.e. $\BellmanOperator v=v$.
-Unfortunately $\BellmanOperator$ is not a contraction, hence one cannot appeal to standard methods to claim that $v$ is its unique solution.
-To establish uniqueness, I decompose the Bellman equation into two operations and leverage the lattice structure of a suitably reduced domain of candidate value functions.
+By definition $v$ solves the recursive equation \eqref{eq:recursive-equation} if and only if it is a fixed point of $\BellmanOperator$, i.e. $\BellmanOperator v=v$. $\BellmanOperator$ is not a contraction; to establish uniqueness, I decompose the Bellman equation into two operations and leverage the lattice structure of a suitably reduced domain of candidate value functions.

 \paragraph{Ex ante bounds on the value function} Define the functions $\overline v$ and $\underline v$ as, respectively, the value from perfect costless observation of the state and from never getting any information about the true state, starting from an initial belief $p \in \Delta(\Theta)$ i.e.